Newly acquired drone aircraft will replace the Snowbirds aerobatic team in 2015 using a pre-programmed computer flight demonstration. |

 The Snowbirds aerobatic aviation team is seen as a key public relations tool for the military, with thousands of spectators enjoying their display of aerobatic prowess and spine tingling skills.
 The Snowbirds fleet of CT-114 Tutors will be retired by December 2014, according to the documents.
 “Based on this planned retirement date, the air force has purchased some unmanned drones for aerobatic testing that would address the continued provision of a Canadian air demonstration capability,” stated an email from the air force.

-The current Snowbird CT-114 Tutor jets and their pilots will be obsolete
+The current Snowbird CT-114 Tutor jets and their pilots will be obsolete and retired in 2014 with unmanned drones replacing them. |

 The unmanned drones would be remotely operated and perform their demonstration based on a pre-programmed flight sequence computed by a central computer system.
 "We are basically eliminating any human risk or pilot skills, and in turn, excitement." said Deputy Air Minister Moss.